 The story follows a group's frantic escape as they navigate this dangerous new world, dealing with issues such as trust, betrayal, survival, and sacrifice.
 Especially when a brutal attack puts all of them at risk.

-The pandemic quickly overwhelms the authorities and as law and order breaks down our band of friends and families must avoid contact with the infected, rogue militias, and various assorted lunatics on the way to a remote Lakeside location.
-Think Mad Max meets The Walking Dead in a snow storm!
+The pandemic quickly overwhelms the authorities, and as law and order breaks down, our band of friends and families must avoid contact with the infected, rogue militias, and various assorted lunatics on the way to a remote Lakeside location.
+Think Mad Max meets The Walking Dead in a snowstorm!
 Or the Russian version of Black Summer.

-There's also an Oligarch, his young wife, and his drugged up rebellious teen daughter from another marriage.
+There's also an Oligarch, his young wife, and his drugged-up rebellious teen daughter from another marriage.
 All the things that turn a long road trip into a delightful experience!
 And I haven't even got to the estranged father yet.

 There are no hoards of zombie flesh eaters, yet the series still keeps you on the edge of your seat.
 The real monsters in this show are the humans the group meet once any semblance of society has broken down.

 The visuals and production value on this show are top-notch.
 It looks great, and the acting is outstanding.
 Even with subtitles turned on, the actors deliver convincing performances.

 One of the most impressive aspects of the series is how it manages to balance its bleak and hopeless vision of the future with moments of heartwarming and poignant emotion.

 The characters are complex and multi-layered, and their relationships with each other are often fraught with tension and conflict.
 At the same time, the show manages to infuse moments of humour and warmth into the mix, making the viewer care about these characters and their fates.